darkenk/opengl/README.md

 cmake ../ -DCMAKE_CXX_COMPILER=clang++ -DENABLE_DEMOS=FALSE
 ```

-# To run only one test, eg.
-Tests for now will not compile.
+# Tests
+To build tests you need GTest, GMock and GLMock
 ```
-make run_shaderloader_test -DENABLE_TESTS
+cmake ../ -DCMAKE_CXX_COMPILER=clang++ -DENABLE_TESTS
 ```
+Tests are available in bin_tests

 # For MS Windows
 It is needed to download dependencies via: